Résumé

 Work experience

 After completing my Ph.D. thesis in 1994, I spent 9 months as a research assistant in university.
-Then, in September 1995, I joined IONA Technologies, which is a company that specializes in standards-based middleware, such as CORBA and Web Services.
-I am a principal consultant and IONA's longest serving consultant.
+Then, in September 1995, I joined IONA Technologies, which was a company specializing in standards-based middleware, such as CORBA and Web Services.
+In September 2008, IONA Technologies was bought by Progress Software.

-During my 11 years with IONA, my consultancy work has been varied, and has included architectural design, programming, code reviews, mentoring, low-level bug hunting and planning upgrades.
-I have consulted with customers in many industries, including Finance, Telecommunications, Aerospace, Publishing, Manufacturing and Healthcare.
+During my 15 years with IONA and Progress, my consultancy work was varied, and included architectural design, programming, code reviews, mentoring, low-level bug hunting and planning upgrades.
+I consulted with customers in many industries, including Finance, Telecommunications, Aerospace, Publishing, Manufacturing and Healthcare.
+During my time with IONA, I was promoted to the position of principal consultant.

-Aside from consultancy, my job also involves writing and delivering training courses focussed on IONA's products.
-I have written 6 of IONA's developer-oriented training courses that cover C++ and Java versions of both Orbix and Orbacus (IONA's two CORBA product families), and also TAO and omniORB (open-source CORBA implementations).
+Aside from consultancy, my job also involved writing and delivering training courses focussed on my employer’s products.
+I wrote six developer-oriented training courses that covered C++ and Java versions of both Orbix and Orbacus (two CORBA product families from my employer), and also TAO and omniORB (open-source CORBA implementations).
 In addition, I wrote an Orbix administration training course, thus making 7 courses in total.
-In writing so many training courses, I have pioneered techniques for writing modular material that can be reused in multiple courses.
-Other colleagues in IONA have adopted these techniques.
-The resulting modularity and reusability of courseware material has increased course quality and decreased the time—and hence the cost—required to write and maintain training courses.
+In writing so many training courses, I pioneered techniques for writing modular material that could be reused in multiple courses.
+The resulting modularity and reusability of courseware material increased course quality and decreased the time—and hence the cost—required to write and maintain training courses.

-My experience with so many CORBA products has enabled me to develop simple-yet-effective techniques for writing code that is portable across multiple CORBA products.
-For example, the C++ exercise system used in the CORBA courses is portable across Orbix, Orbacus, TAO and omniORB.
-Likewise, the Java exercise system is portable to the two Java products (Orbix and Orbacus) covered by the training courses.
+My experience with so many CORBA products enabled me to develop simple-yet-effective techniques for writing code that is portable across multiple CORBA products.
+For example, the C++ exercise system used in the CORBA courses was portable across Orbix, Orbacus, TAO and omniORB.
+Likewise, the Java exercise system was portable to the two Java products (Orbix and Orbacus) covered by the training courses.

-I have written a book about CORBA called CORBA Explained Simply and also the CORBA Utilities, which is a collection of (mainly) C++ and Java utilities that simplify the development and deployment of CORBA applications.
+I wrote the CORBA Explained Simply book to complement my employer’s training courses; and I wrote the CORBA Utilities, which is a collection of (mainly) C++ and Java classes that simplify the development and deployment of CORBA applications.
 Both of these are available free-of-charge by following the links from the main page of my web site.

 Soon after joining IONA, I realized that many CORBA applications contain a lot of repetitive code.
-This lead me to design and implement the Orbix Code Generation Toolkit (also known as idlgen), which IONA ships as part of the Orbix product range.
-I have routinely used this toolkit on many customer- and IONA-internal projects to help me generate varied types of code, including starting point code for new applications, data-type conversion functions, correctness test suites, performance test suites, load-balancers and gateways.
-I have used it to generate as little as a few hundred lines of code, and as much as half a million lines of code.
+This lead me to design and implement the Orbix Code Generation Toolkit (also known as idlgen), which is still shipped as part of the Orbix product range.
+I routinely used this toolkit on many customer- and company-internal projects to help me generate varied types of code, including starting point code for new applications, data-type conversion functions, correctness test suites, performance test suites, load-balancers and gateways.
+I have used idlgen to generate as little as a few hundred lines of code, and as much as half a million lines of code.

 Computer technologies I am experienced with include CORBA (Orbix, Orbacus, TAO and omniORB), multi-threading, fault tolerance, load balancing C++, Java, Tcl, UNIX/Linux and Windows.